 During the Sixties, Davis led a stellar quintet that included tenor saxophonist Wayne Shorter, pianist Herbie Hancock, bassist Ron Carter and drumming prodigy Tony Williams (who was only 17 when he first performed with Davis).
 Their many notable works included E.S.P.
 (1965), Miles Smiles (1967), Sorcerer (1967), Nefertiti (1968) and Filles de Kilimanjaro (1969).
 Davis would then move in a more electric direction, occasioning the same sort of controversy in the jazz world that Bob Dylan’s embrace of amplified instruments had generated in the folk world at mid-decade.
 His first step in this direction was the atmospheric In a Silent Way (1969), which saw him joined by guitarist John McLaughlin, and keyboardists Chick Corea and Joe Zawinul.
 This album pointed the way to Davis’ groundbreaking Bitches Brew, one of the most challenging and innovative musical works ever made.

 Enamored of the rock styles of Jimi Hendrix and Sly Stone, Davis had expressed a desire to form “the world’s baddest rock band.”
 He didn’t literally do that, but he did bring a fiery, rock-inspired sensibility to Bitches Brew (1969), A Tribute To Jack Johnson (1971) and Live-Evil (1971).
-During this highly productive period he employed musicians who would go on to become household names in the Seventies: Joe Zawinul and Wayne Shorter (who cofounded Weather Report); Chick Corea (who’d make waves with Return to Forever); Billy Cobham and John McLaughlin (who’d form Mahavishnu Orchestra); Harvey Brooks (from the rock group Electric Flag); Lenny White (who’d join Larry Coryell’s fusion band, the Eleventh House); Ron Carter and Airto Moreira (key figures on the CTI label’s new-wave jazz roster); and others.
+During this highly productive period he employed musicians who would go on to become household names in the Seventies: Joe Zawinul and Wayne Shorter (who co-founded Weather Report); Chick Corea (who would make waves with Return to Forever); Billy Cobham and John McLaughlin (who would form Mahavishnu Orchestra); Harvey Brooks (from the rock group Electric Flag); Lenny White (who would join Larry Coryell’s fusion band, the Eleventh House); Ron Carter and Airto Moreira (key figures on the CTI label’s new-wave jazz roster); and others.
 Davis wasn’t so much leading a band as conducting an extended seminar on new directions for jazz, and its impact would be felt for decades.

 Davis’ infatuation with rock and funk peaked with 1972’s On the Corner.
 He drew from numerous influences, including Sly Stone, Parliament/Funkadelic, James Brown, German composer Karlheinz Stockhausen and British composer/arranger Paul Buckmaster.
 Thereafter, he kept two or three electric guitarists in his band, and the music turned even more spectral and extreme.
-Such albums as Agharta, Pangaea and Dark Magus made for difficult listening.
+Such albums as Agharta (1975), Pangaea (1976) and Dark Magus (1977) made for difficult listening.
 They subsequently influenced movements on rock’s fringe like no wave, industrial, electronica, punk-funk and grunge.
-Those albums also reflected Davis’ turmoil during one of the darker periods in his life.
-He actually dropped out of the music scene from 1975 to 1981.
-Davis resurfaced in 1981 with The Man With the Horn.
-It was followed by the double live album We Want Miles and Star People, which was Davis’ most blues-minded recording in many years.
-He closed out his 30-year run on Columbia Records with the albums Decoy (1984) and You’re Under Arrest (1985).
+Those albums also reflected Davis’ turmoil during one of the darker periods in his life; he actually dropped out of the music scene from 1975 to 1981.
+Davis re-surfaced in 1981 with The Man With the Horn.
+It was followed by the double live album We Want Miles (1982) and Star People (1983), which was Davis’ most blues-minded recording in many years.
+He closed out his thirty-year run on Columbia Records with the albums Decoy (1984) and You’re Under Arrest (1985).
 The latter included Davis’ interpretations of Michael Jackson’s “Human Nature” and Cyndi Lauper’s “Time After Time.”

 In Davis’ own words, “The way you change and help music is by tryin’ to invent new ways to play.”
-For nearly 50 years, Miles Davis did just that.
+For nearly fifty years, Miles Davis did just that.